Johnston, Frances Benjamin

 Alfred John Standing responds to the Office of Indian Affairs regarding Frances Benjamin Johnston photographing the Carlisle Indian School.

 J. R. Wise informs the Office of Indian Affairs that he has separately sent them school room papers and unmounted drawings for the Lewis and Clark/Portland Exposition.
-Wise also covers the type of industrial materials to be included and negatives taken by Frances Benjamin Johnston.
+Wise also discusses the type of industrial materials to be included and photographs taken by Frances Benjamin Johnston.

 William A. Mercer requests early information regarding the Jamestown Exposition Indian Office exhibit.
 Mercer requests to be allowed to use newer photographs in addition to those taken by Frances Benjamin Johnston along with using Navajo blankets to decorate the wall.